FermandoisLab/CSvRTHS/README.md

 - Simulink Desktop real-time
 - OpenSees version 3.1.0 of 2016 - 64 bits
 - OpenFresco version 2.7.1 of 2006 - 64 bits

+## Instructions

+For the execution of this model, the following instructions must be followed.

+### Instalation

 ## Real-time desktop installation